rcossio/ganttApp/README.md

 ## Next steps
-- Fix: the app is getting slow, probably because it calculates to many stuff on the fly
+- TODO: the app is getting slow, probably because it calculates to many stuff on the fly
-- Fix: When hiding weekends, a task that starts or ends on a weekend is not displayed correctly

 - Feat: Add an assigned person per task.
 - Feat: dragging groups and task to reorder them
 - Feat: the vertical scroll should not move the header